Aetherinox/obsidian-dataview-snippets/Snippets/Bad Links 1/README.md

 <br /><br />

 ## About
-The `Page Cloud - Version 1` displays a list of internal links within your vault that lead nowhere, also known as `unresolved links`.
+The `Bad / Unresolved Links - Version 1` snippet displays a list of internal links within your vault that lead nowhere, also known as `unresolved links`.

 To fix these, you can either delete the link on the associated page, or you can click each item in the list and create a new page.